mmcdan13/capstone_project/README.md

 We are interested in whether Chipotles are located in "safe" neighborhoods because we are considering opening a Chipotle franchise and would like to make sure it is located in the area based on existing locations in Chicago,IL.
 We are using Chicago as our model city because it's the third largest city in the U.S.A., it has a diverse population, and large metropolitan and suburban areas.

 We are hoping to answer:
+1. Are Chipotles located in "safe" neighborhoods based on zip code, and is crime data a good predictor of target locations for growth?
+2. How many zip codes are in Chicago?
+3. How many Chipotle locations are in Illinois?
-1. How many Chipotle locations are in "safe" locations?
+4. How many Chipotle locations are in Chicago?
-2. Based on zip code population and crime data, can we predict if the location is viable for a Chipotle location?
+5. What is the crime rate per zip code in Chicago?

 Sources of Data: